-Unlike vitamins A and D, vitamin K isn't stored in the body in significant amounts.
-For this reason, consuming a diet lacking in vitamin K may lead you to become deficient in as little as a week (53).
+Unlike vitamins A and D, vitamin K is not stored in the body in significant amounts.
+For this reason, consuming a diet lacking in vitamin K may lead you to become deficient in as little as a week (

 People who do not efficiently digest and absorb fat are at the greatest risk of developing vitamin K deficiency.
-This includes those who suffer from celiac disease, inflammatory bowel disease and cystic fibrosis.
+This includes those who have celiac disease, inflammatory bowel disease, and cystic fibrosis.

 Use of broad-spectrum antibiotics may also raise the risk of deficiency, as well as very high doses of vitamin A, which seem to reduce vitamin K absorption.

-Without vitamin K, your blood wouldn't clot and even a small wound could cause unstoppable bleeding.
+Without vitamin K, your blood will not clot, which increases the risk that even a small wound could cause unstoppable bleeding.
 Fortunately, vitamin K deficiency is rare, since the body only needs small amounts to maintain blood clotting.